 If you are a participant attending an Internship, Service Learning or Global Research Placement, please be sure to arrive at least one day prior to the start of the program.

-For all programs please check with your Learn International Coordinator prior to arranging flights.
+For all programs please check with your Learn International Coordinator prior to arranging flights as to what airport is best to fly into.

 If you are a part of a group participating in a Learn International program, please talk with your Study Abroad Advisor or Faculty member(s) accompanying you about whether group flights are being organised with your home institution.